Adventure-Based Outdoor Team Building Activities for Adults

 Why Adventure-Based Activities Work for Teams

-Let’s face it—most of us don’t remember the “team building” game we played in the conference room last year.
+Let’s face it—most of us don’t remember the “team-building” game we played in the conference room last year.
 What we do remember is the time we scaled a ropes course, paddled a kayak with coworkers, or finally made it to the top of that hiking trail as a group.
 Adventure-based activities work because they shake teams out of routine and turn bonding into something real, memorable, and energizing.

 Disrupt Routine Thinking